In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - 1 organic globe eggplant

-- 1 or 2 organic zucchini or other summer squash (about ¾ pound total)
+- 2 organic zucchini or yellow squash

 - 1 cup cooked chickpeas